 #PRIZENOPRIZE 2017 | 3-16 DECEMBER 2017

-THE WALLS Art Space, 4/18 Mountain View Avenue, Miami Gold Coast
+THE WALLS Art Space, 4/18 Mountain View Ave.
+Miami, Gold Coast

 An art prize, at its core, is a hat-tip towards excellence and elevation.
 It’s a merit of recognition; it attracts back pats and gallery claps.
 But it can also come with a side of competition anxiety and bittersweet politics.
 After all, the art world likes to take score.
-The open-call group show #PRIZENOPRIZE is an undercurrent and a detour to this.
+The open-call group show #PRIZENOPRIZE is a fun undertone and detour to this.
 In this version, there is no winner, no top prize.
 Instead, glory is split and everyone wins.
 All practices – including painting, new media, performance, sound, and sculpture – stand on equal ground.

-Our intention for this exhibition is to provide artists with the same opportunities that art prizes often bring – but with less nail-biting and more light-heartedness.
-This is why we made the application process super simple: You could enter a work via Instagram or by email.
+Our intention for this exhibition is to provide emerging and experimental artists with the same opportunities that art prizes often bring – but with less nail-biting and more light-heartedness.
+This is why we made the application process simple: You could enter a work via Instagram or by email.
 There is no entry fee, age cut-off, or the usual prerequisites often seen in prize rules.

-In Ricky Larry‘s banner work, The Sprawl Mirror Displacements, he examines the conflated simulacra of built environment, spatial perception, and faux elements.
+In his vinyl banner work, The Sprawl Mirror Displacements, Ricky Larry examines the simulacra of the built environment and artificial spaces, to conflate together a world that is both familiar and non-native.
 For the cakey sculptural installations, Losers Can Be Winners Too, An Unimpressive Pit, and Mum’s Spag Bog (Arms are Heavy), Hayley Atkins offers a humorous alternative to winning and success by favouring self-doubt and the anticlimactic.

 Exhibited together at #PRIZENOPRIZE, these works provide a harmony of spatial disruption and optical illusion.
 Above all, they serve as a reminder that ‘winning’ isn’t everything.
 It’s the failures, trippings, and happy accidents, that are the real trophies.